aerogear/offix/examples/conflicts/README.md

 ## Conflict Example Server

-This example demonstrates how to use the `@aerogear/voyager-conflicts` package to detect and handle data conflicts within the resolver functions.
+This example demonstrates how to use the `apollo-conflicts-server` package to detect and handle data conflicts within the resolver functions.

 ### Running Example